kubedb/docs/docs/guides/mongodb/concepts/opsrequest.md

 All of them has the following sub-fields:

-- `configSecret` points to a secret in the same namespace of a MongoDB resource, which contains the new custom configurations.
-If there are any configSecret set before in the database, this secret will replace it.
+- `secretName` points to a secret in the same namespace of a MongoDB resource, which contains the new custom configurations.
+If there are any secretName set before in the database, this secret will replace it.
 - `applyConfig` contains the new custom config as a string which will be merged with the previous configuration.

-- `applyConfig` is a map where key supports 3 values, namely `mongod.conf`, `replicaset.json`, `configuration.js`.
+It is a map where key supports 3 values, namely `mongod.conf`, `replicaset.json`, `configuration.js`.
 And value represents the corresponding configurations.

 For your information, replicaset.json is used to modify replica set configurations, which we see in the output of `rs.config()`.
 And `configurarion.js` is used to apply a js script to configure mongodb at runtime.
 KubeDB provisioner operator applies these two directly while reconciling.